Dataport/polar/packages/plugins/Draw/README.md

 })
 ```

 The returned featureCollection is a [GeoJSON](https://geojson.org/) FeatureCollection.
-It includes all drawn features (including possible measurements) and updates on changes.
+It includes all drawn features (including possible measurements in meters with two decimals precision) and updates on changes.

 ### Actions